Ideology of the Islamic State: Wahhabi

 Other sources trace the group's roots to Wahhabism.
 The New York Times wrote:

 For their guiding principles, the leaders of the Islamic State ... are open and clear about their almost exclusive commitment to the Wahhabi movement of Sunni Islam.
 The group circulates images of Wahhabi religious textbooks from Saudi Arabia in the schools it controls.
-Videos from the group's territory have shown Wahhabi texts plastered on the sides of an official missionary van.In a seven-page memorandum (titled "That Those Who Perish Would Perish upon Proof"), the Delegated Committee of Islamic stated that while the First Saudi State was established to wage war against the shirk (polythiesm) of grave-worship for over 70 years, the IS was established "to wage war against the shirk of the constitution, representing the global system, and it was thus fought by nations in the east and the west."
-Quoting Ibn Taymiyyah, the memorandum declares:“Of the greatest blessings upon one for whom Allah wants wellness is that He brought him to live in this time, during which Allah is renewing the religion and reviving the slogan of the Muslims and the conditions of the believers and the mujahidin, so that they may be similar to those who preceded them of the Muhajirin and Ansar..."The Islamic State aims to return to the early days of Islam, rejecting all innovations in the religion, which it believes corrupts its original spirit.
+Videos from the group's territory have shown Wahhabi texts plastered on the sides of an official missionary van.In a seven-page memorandum (titled "That Those Who Perish Would Perish upon Proof"), the Delegated Committee of Islamic stated that while the First Saudi State was established to wage war against the shirk (polytheism) of grave-worship for over 70 years, the IS was established "to wage war against the shirk of the constitution, representing the global system, and it was thus fought by nations in the east and the west."
+Quoting Ibn Taymiyyah, the memorandum declares:"Of the greatest blessings upon one for whom Allah wants wellness is that He brought him to live in this time, during which Allah is renewing the religion and reviving the slogan of the Muslims and the conditions of the believers and the mujahidin, so that they may be similar to those who preceded them of the Muhajirin and Ansar..."The Islamic State aims to return to the early days of Islam, rejecting all innovations in the religion, which it believes corrupts its original spirit.
 It condemns later caliphates and the Ottoman Empire for deviating from what it calls pure Islam.
 Following Salafi-Jihadi tradition, the Islamic State condemns the followers of secular law as disbelievers, putting the current Saudi government in that category.

 According to The Economist, Saudi Wahhabi practices followed by the group include the establishment of religious police to root out "vice" and enforce attendance at salat prayers, the widespread use of capital punishment, and the destruction or re-purposing of any non-Sunni religious buildings.
 Bernard Haykel has described al-Baghdadi's creed as "a kind of untamed Wahhabism".
 Alastair Crooke described the Islamic State as adopting Wahhabi "puritanism," but denying the "Saudi Kingdom any legitimacy as founders of a State, as the head of the Mosque, or as interpreter of the Qur'an.
 The IS claims all these attributes for itself."